CeciliaCaroline/shoppinglist_api/README.md

 $ python manage.py db upgrade
 ```

 All done!
 Now, start your server by running ```python run.py```.
-For best experience, use a GUI platform like postman to make requests to the api.
+Use postman to test the api requests.

 This API enables the user to keep track their shopping lists